 Supplemental benefits have been a valuable differentiator for Medicare Advantage (MA) plans since the Centers for Medicare and Medicaid Services (CMS) expanded the scope of coverage to certain non-medical supplemental benefits in 2018.
 Since then, we have seen continued expansion in supplemental benefit adoption and prevalence, which has required MA organizations (MAOs) to become even more creative in plan design to stay competitive.

 So, how can you capture and maintain a competitive position in your market?
 Insights found by a Pareto Intelligence analysis after the MA Annual Enrollment Period (AEP) tell an important story that can influence product pricing and benefit design strategies for 2021.
-In a recent webinar, Gorman Health Group (GHG) President Jeff Fox and Vice President of Sales and Marketing Diane Hollie shared the critical trends in supplemental benefits from the AEP results data that health plans need to know going into 2021 bids.
+In a recent webinar, Gorman Health Group (GHG) Vice President of Sales and Marketing, Diane Hollie, shared the critical trends in supplemental benefits from the AEP results data that health plans need to know going into 2021 bids.
 Below is a summary of the key takeaways.

 If you did not get a chance to attend the webinar, click here to view the recording.

 Trend #1: Supplemental Benefits are Becoming Table Stakes

 With the number of $0 HMOs, PPOs, and even HMO-POS plans available in the market—and with many supplemental benefits becoming homogenous across plans—consumers have new expectations about the “standard” offering when sitting at the kitchen table with a Broker.